Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Differentiable Stacks

-\begin{remark}\labell{r:plots} The last statement is already known, but is crucial to understanding the diffeological coarse moduli space of a differentiable stack from the standpoint of diffeology, and so is worth mentioning.
-Also, if $B$ is a manifold, but not an open subset of some Euclidean space, then the proposition still holds where $p$ is no longer a plot, but is contained in $I(\mathcal{D})(B)$ where $\mathcal{D}$ is the quotient diffeology on $G_0/G_1$ and $I$ is as given in \hypref{r:diffeol equiv csheaves}{Remark}. \end{remark}
+\begin{remark}\labell{r:plots} The statement that $\pizero(BG(*))$ is in bijection with $G_0/G_1$ is not new, but we emphasize it due to it being crucial to understanding the diffeological coarse moduli space of a differentiable stack from the standpoint of diffeology.
+Also, if $B$ is a manifold, but not an open subset of some Euclidean space, then the proposition still holds where $p$ is a plot in the sense that it is contained in $I(\mathcal{D})(B)$ where $\mathcal{D}$ is the quotient diffeology on $G_0/G_1$ and $I$ is as given in \cref{r:diffeol equiv csheaves}. \end{remark}